We break down the potential sexual health causes

 If you notice a red sore on your penis, it can often be concerning and embarrassing.
 There are a number of potential causes, all of which have subtle differences in appearance, but major differences in prognosis and treatment.
 We’ve broken down the potential causes of any red sores that may appear on your penis.

-What could this red sore on my penis be?
+What could this red sore be?

 There are a number of conditions which can cause a red sore to appear on the penis or on the skin surrounding the penis.
 We’ve outlined some of the potential conditions below, but the only way to know for sure what’s causing the sore is by carrying out an STD test.